AMLResearchProject/AML-ALL-Research-Archive/CONTRIBUTING.md

 # Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/version/1/4), version 1.4.

-# Versioning

-We use SemVer for versioning.
-For the versions available, see [Releases](https://github.com/AMLResearchProject/AML-ALL-Research-Archive/releases "Releases").

-# License

-This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/AMLResearchProject/AML-ALL-Research-Archive/blob/master/LICENSE "LICENSE") file for details.

-# Bugs/Issues

-We use the [repo issues](https://github.com/AMLResearchProject/AML-ALL-Research-Archive/issues "repo issues") to track bugs and general requests related to using this project.